Karnobat

 Karnobat (Карнобат [kɐrnoˈbat]) is a town in the Burgas Province, Southeastern Bulgaria.
-It is the administrative centre of the homonymous Karnobat Municipality.
-According to the 2021 census, the town has a population of 16,483 inhabitants.
+It is the administrative centre of the homonymous Karnobat Municipality and lies in the Karnobat Valley.
+According to the 2021 census, the town had a population of 16,483.

 Geography

-Karnobat municipality is situated in the south-eastern part of Bulgaria, and it falls within the administrative boundaries of Burgas region.
-Rishki Passage links the municipality to north Bulgaria.
+Karnobat municipality is situated in the southeastern part of Bulgaria, and it falls within the administrative boundaries of Burgas Province.
+It lied in the Karnobat Valley.
 The Karnobat-Aitos range of the Balkan Mountains is located in the northern part of the municipality.
-Hisar Hill raise to the south of the town of Karnobat.
+The Rish Pass across the Balkan Mountains links the municipality to northern Bulgaria.
+The Hisar Heights raise to the south of the town of Karnobat.
 The territory of Karnobat municipality is 806 km2, 87.37% of which is agricultural land, 9.81% forest land and 2.82% residential areas.

 History

 The Karnobat region, located in front of the south approaches of the Rishki and Varbishki passes, features an ancient history, dating back to the Neolithic era.
 Villages and tumuli reveal traces of life from the Neolithic and the Iron Age, rich settlement life during the antiquity and Middle Ages.

 The first information for Karnobat was written in 1153 and included in The Geography by Muhammad al-Idrisi— Arabic traveller and scientist.
 The historical sources show that since the 19th century up to present days the town has always been an administrative, economic and commercial centre with a traditional yearly fair.

 The town of Karnobat was mentioned under different names in the documents from the Turkish registers and travel notes: Karinovassa.
 Karinabad, Karnovo...

-After the foundation of the Bulgarian state in 681, because of its exceptional role, the lands of the Karnobat region were field of many battles between Bulgaria and Byzantium.
-Markeli fortress, a south Episcopal and military center, located 7.5 km west of Karnobat, has been the most significant place of interest since the times of the First Bulgarian Kingdom.
+After the foundation of the Bulgarian state in 681, because of its exceptional role, the lands of the Karnobat region were field of many battles of the Byzantine–Bulgarian wars.
+The Markeli fortress, an Episcopal and military center, located 7.5 km west of Karnobat, has been the most significant place of interest since the times of the First Bulgarian Empire.
 During the Ottoman rules, the town was an important administrative and trade center included in the Silistra district.
-The fact that the Bulgarian priest Stoiko Vladislavov (known as Sofronii Vrachanski, one of the prominent men of the Bulgarian national revival) performed the service in Karnobat parish is indicative of the revival processes that took place in the region from 1791 to 1792.
+The fact that the Bulgarian priest Stoiko Vladislavov (known as Sophronius of Vratsa, one of the prominent men of the Bulgarian National Revival performed the service in Karnobat parish is indicative of the revival processes that took place in the region from 1791 to 1792.

-During the Renaissance Karnobat became the rallying point for cultural and educational development of the region.
+During the Revival period Karnobat became the rallying point for cultural and educational development of the region.
 St. Yoan Theologian Church was built in 1838.
 Razvitie Reading Club, (now St. Kiril i Metodii Reading Club), one of the first reading clubs in South-Eastern Bulgaria was established in 1862 and a non-clerical school was opened in 1864.